-Shifting customer costs from variable volumetric rates, which a customer can reduce through energy efficiency efforts, to fixed customer charges, that cannot be reduced through energy efficiency efforts, will tend to reduce a customer's incentive to save electricity.
-Admittedly, the effect on payback periods associated with energy efficiency efforts would be small, but increasing customer charges at this time would send exactly [the] wrong message...65
+Shifting customer costs from variable volumetric rates, 6 which a customer can reduce through energy efficiency 7 efforts, to fixed customer charges, that cannot be reduced 8 through energy efficiency efforts, will tend to reduce a 9 customer's incentive to save electricity.
+Admittedly, the 10 effect on payback periods associated with energy efficiency 11 efforts would be small, but increasing customer charges at 12 this time would send exactly [the] wrong message...45 13

-10 Q. IS THERE A RECENT EXAMPLE OF A REGULATORY COMMISSION 11 REJECTING A PROPOSED INCREASE IN RESIDENTIAL AND SMALL 12 COMMERCIAL CUSTOMER CHARGES?
+14 Q. IS THERE A RECENT EXAMPLE OF A REGULATORY COMMISSION

+15 REJECTING A PROPOSED INCREASE IN RESIDENTIAL AND SMALL

+16 COMMERCIAL CUSTOMER CHARGES?

-A. Yes.
-In rejecting a request by Northern States Power Company to increase customer charges66 as part of a larger rate design proposal, the Minnesota Public Utilities Commission ("MPUC") recognized the need to allow customers the opportunity to control their monthly bills by reducing energy usage.
+- 17 A. Yes.
+In rejecting a request by Northern States Power Company to increase customer - 18 charges46 as part of a larger rate design proposal, the Minnesota Public Utilities - 19 Commission ("MPUC") recognized the need to allow customers the opportunity to control - 20 their monthly bills by reducing energy usage.

-Monthly customer charges are an important component of the Company's Residential and Small General Service rates by facilitating recovery of the costs caused by each customer that do not vary with the amount of energy used.
-However, higher fixed customer charges discourage customers from conserving energy and investing in renewable energy by reducing the impact of these efforts on the customers' bills.
-Customer charges also tend to confuse and alienate customers by impairing customer understanding of their energy bills.
-The Commission notes that Minn.
-Stat. §216B.03 requires the Commission to design rates to encourage energy conservation and renewable-energy use to "the maximum reasonable extent."
-Considering this statutory mandate and the evidence submitted by the parties, the Commission agrees with the ALJ that it is reasonable and appropriate to lower the monthly customer charge for the Residential and Small General Service classes to \$ 6.00.67
+21 Monthly customer charges are an important component of the Company's Residential and Small General Service rates 22 by facilitating recovery of the costs caused by each customer 23 that do not vary with the amount of energy used.
+However, 24 higher fixed customer charges discourage customers from 25 conserving energy and investing in renewable energy by 26 27 reducing the impact of these efforts on the customers' bills.
+Customer charges also tend to confuse and alienate 28

-65 Missouri Public Service Commission, Report and Order, In the Matter of Union Electric Company Tariff to Increase Its Annual Revenues for Electric Service, File No. ER-2012-0166, December 12, 2012, pages 110-111.
+45 Missouri Public Service Commission, Report and Order, In the Matter of Union Elec.
+Co.
+Tariff to Increase Its Annual Revenues for Elec.
+Serv., File No. ER-2012-0166, December 12, 2012, pp. 110-111.

-66 In re the Appl. of Northern States Power Co., for Authority to Increase Rates for Elec.
+46 In re the Appl. of Northern States Power Co., for Authority to Increase Rates for Elec.
 Serv. in the State of Minn., Docket E-002/GR-21-630, Findings of Fact, Conclusions, and Order, at 114 (MPUC July 17, 2023).